vmware/container-service-extension/docs/cse3_0/TEMPLATE_MANAGEMENT.md

 CSE 3.0 leverages VCD's feature of placement policies to restrict native K8 deployments to specific organization virtual datacenters (ovdcs).
-During CSE install or upgrade, it creates an provider Vdc level placement policy **cse----native** and tags the native templates with the same.
-In effect, one can instantiate cluster VM(s) from **cse----native** tagged templates, only in those ovdc(s) with the placement policy **cse----native** published.
+During CSE install or upgrade, it creates a provider Vdc level placement policy **cse----native** and tags the native templates with the same.
+In effect, one can instantiate native clusters from these tagged templates, only onto org VDC(s) that have the corresponding placement policy published.

 1. (provider command) `cse install` or `cse upgrade` creates native placement policy **cse----native** and tags the relevant templates with